Dragon Quest VIII: Gameplay

-In Dragon Quest VIII, the player controls the Hero in a fully three-dimensional environment.
+Dragon Quest VIII is a role-playing video game in which the player controls the Hero in a fully three-dimensional environment.
 Players are able to pan the camera a full 360 degrees around the character, as well as look in a first-person perspective mode.
 The visual controls allow players to examine people and objects more closely than the top-down perspective of the game's predecessors.
 With a new fully integrated world, towns and dungeons are no longer identified by two-dimensional icons found on the world maps.
 Players can guide the Hero across vast landscapes to reach full-size towns and buildings.

 Battles are randomly occurring and turn-based.
 When encountering an enemy, the game switches to a battle scene with the enemies facing the party where characters from both sides take turns attacking each other.
 These battle scenes have visually changed dramatically from earlier games in the series, yet retain a similar text based menu system for battles.
 In the earlier games, battles were shown from a first-person perspective.
 For this installment, the battles are shown in a first-person perspective while choosing what to do, but the view then shifts to a third-person perspective with all of the members of the Hero's party shown on the screen along with the enemies.
 During battle, each character in the party has the ability to attack, use items, or use magic and skills.
 Dragon Quest VIII also introduced the tension system, which allows the player to choose the "Psyche Up" command for a character during battle.
 This command allows the player to skip a character's turn in order to build "tension", making that character's next attack stronger.
 By using it multiple times in succession, the character's attack will do more damage.
 Another new feature, the Alchemy Pot allows players to mix items in order to create new, stronger items.
 This can be done while walking on the world map.
 There is also a monster capturing feature, but it is not as fundamental to the gameplay as it was in Dragon Quest V. The player may find enemies visible on the world map that can be recruited if defeated and used during the Monster Arena mini-game and during battle.